mery9/mery9/README.md

 - 👋 Hi, I’m @mery9 (Kantinan Boonyingsathit)
-- 👀 I’m interested in computer science
+- 👀 I’m interested in Computer Stuff
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning to code etc.
-- 💞️ I’m looking to collaborate on easy thing really
+- 💞️ I’m looking to collaborate on everything really I'm a learner
-- 📫 How to reach me is this contact gmail:kaseam008@gmail.com
+- 📫 reach me via this contact gmail:kaseam008@gmail.com

 <!---
 mery9/mery9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.